How we test Raima Database Manager

 CPU Load testing

-For CPU load we have a number of performance tests.
-The C/C++ QA Framework has support for instantiating stopwatches that conveniently can be used to measure specific API calls.
-Using these in existing tests we can get numbers to compare how we are doing compared to previous versions of our product.
+For CPU load, we have a number of performance tests.
+The C/C++ QA Framework has support for instantiating stopwatches that can conveniently be used to measure the performance of specific API calls.
+Using these in existing tests, we can obtain numbers to measure how we are doing compared to previous versions of our product.

-We also have performance tests that do not use our QA framework that has been developed more specifically towards customer cases which in some cases compare RDM to other databases.
+We also have performance tests that do not use our QA framework, developed more specifically towards customer cases which may compare RDM to other databases.

 Disk I/O testing

-With RDM 14.1 we have drastically changed how data are being written to disk.
-Running RDM in a mode where disk writes is minimized are able to do insert, updates, and deletes with minimal disk I/O. The trade-offs here are increased time to open the database and increased time for crash recovery.
+With RDM 14.1, we have drastically changed how data are being written to disk.
+Running in a mode where disk writes is minimized, RDM can do insert, updates, and deletes with minimal disk I/O. The trade-offs here are increased time to open the database and increased time for crash recovery.

 Testing the disk I/O is done using some of our general tests by preloading some code that will intercept certain operating system calls and collect some statistics.
 This is similar to the crash testing described earlier.

 Another aspect of disk I/O is file system cache performance.
-If at all possible, data that are likely to be accessed again is good to be clustered together and data that are not likely to be accessed again should go together.
-Thereby the file system cache is likely to not cache the content.
-For files we know the engine will not need except for certain catastrophic failures we use posix_fadvise to advise the kernel to drop the page or page it out from the file system cache.
+If at all possible, data that are likely to be accessed again should be clustered together, and data that are not should be grouped together as well.
+This way, the file system cache is less likely to cache the content that are unlikely to be accessed again.
+For files we know the engine will not need except for certain catastrophic failures, we use posix_fadvise to advise the kernel to drop the page or page it out from the file system cache.
 That this is done correctly can also be verified by intercepting this operating system call.

-We have a test that uses the public API in certain ways that should not affect the memory usage.
+We have tests that call the public API in certain ways that should not affect the memory usage.
+For example, calling a certain function with the same arguments repeatedly should not increase the memory usage.
 These tests will fail if the memory usage is found to increase.
-Any tests using the C/C++ QA Framework reports the memory usage in the product just before termination.
+Any test using the C/C++ QA Framework reports the memory usage in the product just before termination.

-There are also tools and other mechanism built into RDM we use to monitor the memory usage.
-The mechanisms build into RDM can give a better view of how each sub-system behaves.
+There are also tools and other mechanisms built into RDM that monitor the memory usage.
+Those mechanisms can provide a better insight into how each sub-system behaves.
 Valgrind has a tool called Cachegrind that can analyze the cache performance and branch prediction of your code.

 We have four different QA Frameworks developed inhouse.
 The one written for C/C++ is the most comprehensive one.
-Then there are one written in Perl, Bash, and Java.
-They all share some similarities which makes it easy for our team to switch between them.
+In addition, there are ones written in Perl, Bash, and Java.
+They all share some similarities, which makes it easy for our team to switch between them.

 Perl QA Framework

 This is a later addition to our suite of QA Frameworks.
 Its main purpose is to test RDM command line tools.
 It has support for feeding input into the tools and can compare the output with expected results or grep the output for certain patterns.
 It runs on both Unix and Windows.
-Many tests that previously where using the Bash QA Framework have been rewritten to use the Perl QA Framework.
+Many tests that were previously part of the Bash QA Framework have been rewritten to use the Perl QA Framework.
 That way we can run those tests both on Unix and Windows.
-Lot of SQL-PL is tested using this framework.
+A lot of SQL-PL is tested using this framework.

 C/C++ QA Framework

-Most of our C/C++ tests are using this framework.
-It has the most comprehensible set of features.
-For some details see the section above about invariant testing.
+Most of our C/C++ tests are written using this framework.
+It has the most comprehensive set of features.
+For details, see the section above about invariant testing.